 Hypertension is a global issue that affects many people.
 The cost from clinic visits, maintenance medications, complications and hospital admissions makes it a public health concern.
 The World Health Organization in partnership with the US CDC launched the Global Hearts Initiative.

 Their aim is to lessen the prevalence of cardiovascular diseases through prevention, detection and management of hypertension.
 By promoting healthier lifestyles, establishing treatment protocols and making healthcare more accessible, they are taking steps to reduce the prevalence of hypertension.

 Hypertension is affected by the elasticity of our arterial walls and the volume within our circulatory system.

 Vasoconstriction occurs from the narrowing and contraction of the blood vessels.
 The more contracted your blood vessels are, the higher your blood pressure.
 Hormones like aldosterone, and neurotransmitters such as epinephrine and norepinephrine play a part in affecting blood pressure.

 Elasticity of our arterial walls is affected by many factors, but cholesterol plaques, inflammation and smoking are the major ones.

-There are 2 main types of hypertension: primary and secondary hypertension.
+There are 2 main types of hypertension: Primary and Secondary Hypertension.

-Primary or essential hypertension has no specific cause.
+It has no specific cause.
 Rather, it is the cumulative effect of various risk factors that lead to the development of hypertension.
 A large majority of adults that are diagnosed have this type of hypertension.
 The risk factors that lead to increased risk of hypertension are: